You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t

 So you’ve been chucking along in your accounting career for a while.
 Things are fine, but you are looking for more… whether it’s more money, more challenges, and more interesting work, your career is probably due for an upgrade.
 Let’s take a look at how you can do it.

-Whether you are an auditor or financial analysts working in a company’s accounting department, you can always make the jump to a bigger competitor.
+Whether you are an auditor or a financial analyst working in a company’s accounting department, you can always make the jump to a bigger competitor.

 If you are working in a “hot” industry and Big 4 is looking to expand that division, you have a pretty chance of success.
 But is the switching good or bad for you?

-Here is the pros and cons of working in a regional CPA firm vs Big 4.
+Here are the pros and cons of working in a regional CPA firm vs Big 4.

 If you look at the triangular structure of any CPA firm, you will not be surprised that most auditors will end up leaving public accounting and work somewhere else.
 Most of them will likely work with their former clients or related companies on the business side.

 Depending on the size of the company and whether it is a private or listed company, your experience will vary greatly.

-It could be a pretty stable job churning out monthly management report and annual financial report.
+It could be a pretty stable job churning out monthly management reports and annual financial reports.

 It could also be an exciting and demanding job with handling the books for multiple subsidiaries, supplying data to business units, legal, investor relations, and other divisions, crafting projections, answering questions from senior management, and working on ad hoc financing projects…

-General tips is to pick a business sector that (1) you are interested in and (2) has a relatively good future.
+General tips are to pick a business sector that (1) you are interested in and (2) has a relatively good future.
 Then it could be a stable yet interesting job.

 The switch from corporate to public accounting is relatively rare, and if it does happen it is most likely at the senior level when the CPA firm looks for expertise in a particular business sector.